CodyNicholson/Backend_Development_Notes/Software_Development_Process/Design_Patterns/otherCommonDesignPatterns.md

 ***

-###Observer
+### Observer

 Notifies the dependencies when the object changes

-Allows you to register these objects so that they let the system know that they are interested in changes in this first object, and then every time that there is a change these other objeccts will be able to beautomatically notified
+Allows you to register these objects so that they let the system know that they are interested in changes in this first object, and then every time that there is a change these other objects will be able to be automatically notified

 ***

-###Proxy
+### Proxy

 Surrogate controls access to an object

 In other words, we have an object and a proxy and all of the requests to the object will go through the proxy that will then forward them to the object

-All the responces from the object will also go through the proxy that will then forward them to the oringinal requester
+All the responses from the object will also go through the proxy that will then forward them to the original requester

 This allows you to control how an object is accessed, by filtering for example